Walker's Cay

 Walker's Cay is the northernmost island in the Bahamas, part of the North Abaco district.
-Once a popular sport fishing location, the island has been deserted since 2004, following severe hurricane damage.
-The island is currently undergoing renovation under new ownership.
+Once a popular sport fishing location, the island was left deserted after 2004, following severe hurricane damage.
+The island is currently undergoing renovation under new owner Carl Allen, and celebrated the grand reopening of its marina in 2021.

 Geography

 Walker's Cay lies 53 miles to the northeast of West End, Grand Bahama and 105 miles northeast of Jupiter, Florida, in the northern Bahamas.
 Its surface is only about 100 acres.
 The island sits on the edge of the Little Bahama Bank, the bank containing shallow, blue-colored water, averaging about 10 feet in depth.
 However, on the north side of Walker's Cay, the water drops off sharply into deep blue ocean depths.
 The closest island is Grand Cay.

 History

+A lack of natural fresh water kept the island uninhabited.

+Walker's Cay was named after Thomas Walker, a British judge sent to the island to deal with piracy in the early 1700s.

+After his death in 1721, the island remained uninhabited for over two hundred years.